jasminex21/tayLyrics/README.md

 # tayLyrics

+**THIS README IS OUT-OF-DATE**

+I am currently working on a new version of the app.
+The link still functions fine; however, the info contained in the readme has not been updated yet.

 #### How well do you know Taylor Swift's lyrics? :D

 Lyrics from debut up to 1989 (Taylor's Version) are included.
 I will update this to include The Tortured Poet's Department as soon as I can!